rug-cit-hpc/league-of-robots/documentation/Configuring_Pulp.md

 This playbook requires the _OpenStack SDK_ to be installed and configured on your _Ansible control host_;
 See the `README.md` in the root of this repo for details.

-# <a name="Install-Pulp-Ansible"/> Install Pulp & configure repositories with Ansible
+# <a name="Install-And-Configure-With-Ansible"/> Install and configure with Ansible

 ### Using the pulp_server role